mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/deform_brush_engine.rst

 Move
     Nudges the area to the painting direction.
 Color Deformation
-    This seems to randomly rearrange the pixels underneath the brush, Lens Zoom In
+    This seems to randomly rearrange the pixels underneath the brush.
+Lens Zoom In
     Literally paints a enlarged version of the area.
 Lens Zoom Out